 - High electricity rates are a deterrent to businesses looking to locate in Pittsburg – our rates are higher than all our adjoining states

-- We have had many enquiries from citizens about frequent rate increases and concern about the overall cost of electricity
+- We have had many inquiries from citizens about frequent rate increases and concern about the overall cost of electricity

 - The 20-year franchise agreement with our current electricity supplier expired about four years ago.
 Since then, we have been on a rolling one-year contract which has given us time to explore all our electricity options.
 Simply extending this rolling contract year by year is an option, but costs are rising faster than we can raise taxes

 Every City has a franchise agreement with electricity providers.
 This agreement defines the relationship between the City and the provider.
 For example, it allows the provider to access the City’s right-of-way and defines the terms of service they provide to customers.
 Franchise agreements are typically long-term.

 Yes.
 Purchasing a public power utility will be paid for with low-interest bonds.
 No tax dollars will be used to purchase the utility, and there will not be a tax increase to cover the cost of purchase.
 The City of Pittsburg has excellent financial management, a strong bond rating, sound financials and our reserves are healthy.
 Additionally, preliminary financial projections indicate that a public power utility would pay for its own purchase price over the course of a 20-year period.
 While it will cost millions of dollars to acquire the grid and set up the utility, we will still be able to provide cheaper electricity while running the utility and paying off the debt without an impact on City revenues.
 In fact, a public power utility is expected to generate $3 million in profits in the first year, even with debt service and startup costs.